smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 @![iOS, android, javaSE, javaEE]
 #### Auto Complete List
 You can modify the keyboard to allow an app to pre-populate the text field with a list of suggested or completed entries as the user types by changing the keyboard configuration's `autoCompleteList`.
-For example, to pre-populate "Test1", "Test2", and "Test3".
+For example, you can pre-populate "Test1", "Test2", and "Test3".
 !@

 @![android, javaSE, javaEE]